-Why do I need to Notify the HSA About Asbestos Removal?
+Why and When do I need to Notify the HSA about asbestos work?

-How do I Notify the HSA About Asbestos Removal?
+How do I notify the HSA about asbestos work?

 Notification can be made using the Authority’s notification form or by other equivalent means.
 Notifications and the plan of work / method statement for the proposed works may be submitted: